bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h6 align="center" width="40%">Fig. 9.
 VirtualBox running on Mac OS X with Internet Explorer
 versions 6 through 9.</h6>

-Microsoft provides a handful of VirtualPCs that can be used solely for testing.
+<p>Microsoft provides a handful of VirtualPCs that can be used solely for
+testing.
 Setting all of these up can be a herculean task.
 Fortunately, Greg Thornton has built an <a href="https://github.com/xdissent/ievms" rel="noopener noreferrer" target="_blank">